Paul-Dempsey/rack-dev-notes/doc/build-rack.md

 In your MINGW64 shell, `cd` to the `plugins` folder under the Rack and then follow [VCV Rack: Building Plugins](https://vcvrack.com/manual/Building#Building-Rack-plugins) up to the `make` step.

 You can do the same for other open-source modules you may be interested in.
-Open modules will have a link in their module right-click menu under _Info_ / _Source code_ which will take you directly to that project's repository.
+Open-source modules should have a link in their module right-click menu under _Info_ / _Source code_ which takes you directly to that project's repository.

-Once you have some plugin source, you can build them all in one swoop using:
+Once you have some plugin source, you can build them all in one swoop from the Rack folder using:

 ```shell
 make plugins